The Road to Trustless Ethereum Staking

 - Central to Ethereum’s security: As discussed earlier, many users will want to delegate their stake.
 But since Ethereum does not support in-protocol delegation, it leaves a vacuum for third-party providers to fill.
 Given how central staking is to Ethereum’s security, a trustless pool is strongly preferable to a trusted or centralized one.

 - Staking has centralizing forces: The staking landscape may be more centralized than the mining landscape, supporting fewer, more concentrated winners.
-That is because a staking pool’s ability to issue a liquid staking derivative like stETH creates a powerful network effect that doesn’t exist in proof of work mining.
+That is because a staking pool’s ability to issue a liquid staking tokens like stETH creates a powerful network effect that doesn’t exist in proof of work mining.

 In this post, we want to explain the thoughts that led to Lido’s current design and how we plan on transitioning Lido to a piece of fully trustless infrastructure.

-Creating a trustless staking pool and derivative
+Creating a trustless staking pool and token

-When we launched Lido, it was not possible to create a fully trustless staking pool and derivative.
+When we launched Lido, it was not possible to create a fully trustless staking pool and token.
 So we had to choose between a) delaying our launch or b) providing the best possible alternative to exchange staking while minimizing the amount of trust required.

 Though the second approach required more trust from users, waiting would have ceded the playing field to exchanges who don’t impose the same restrictions on themselves.
 It’s not clear if trustless staking could have overcome such a big first-mover advantage, making waiting seem like the riskier option to us.